Capitol Forest History

 1980

-Capitol Forest becomes the first block of state land in Washington to
+Capitol Forest becomes the first block of state land in Washington to have its own sustainable harvest

-have its own sustainable harvest described and regulated under a forest
+described and regulated under a forest plan.

 1989